 Normally within 3-7 days of submitting your invoice, your medical aid will let you know how much they will be paying you back.

-Up to 12 months to pay with ombicred.
+Up to 10 months to pay with Mobicred.

-mobicred is a simple & convenient credit facility that allows you to safely shop online with our participating retailers.
+Mobicred is a simple and convenient credit facility that allows you to safely shop online with participating retailers.

 How long does it take to delivery my contact lens order?